-They are lighter and less bulky without sacrificing warmth.
+They are lighter and less bulky for the same warmth.

 The use of a robe or blanket draped over a person is nothing new.
 Neither is the idea of unzipping a sleeping bag and draping it wide open over you like a blanket.
 What was new, in 1991, was our construction of a wide-open sleeping bag cut narrower and having no zipper - for the express purpose of saving bulk and weight.
 We called this modified configuration a "quilt," on behalf of the quilting yarns we used to secure the insulation.
 We carried this initial quilt on a summer-long hike, and it proved so successful that we have not used sleeping bags since.

 To document our quilt concept we published it in The PCT Hiker's Handbook

 Second Edition.
 And of course we featured it also in Beyond Backpacking